shagumnic/adopt_pet/README.md

 ﻿
 ## How to run

+In the project directory, run:

+### `npm install`

-In each of the "server" directory and the project directory, you can run:
+Then, in each of the "server" directory and the project directory, you can run:

 ### `npm start`